Emil Lewis Holmdahl: Secretive activities and trial

 After a short time, the jury brought in a verdict of guilty against Holmdahl, Ochoa, and José Orozco.
 Jorge Orozco was found not guilty. it was the first case the government successfully prosecuted recruiters and gun-runners under the Neutrality laws.
 Because of that, or perhaps because rumor had it many of the prominent businessmen in El Paso were involved in bankrolling the plot, Judge Thomas S. Maxely showed leniency.
 The three were sentenced to eighteen months in a federal penitentiary and no fine was levied.
 After sentencing, the three were released on $7,500 bonds pending appeal.

 While out on bail, Holmdahl learned of the treachery of Tomás Urbina, and old compadre of Villa during his bandit days.
-After being badly beaten by Carranza forces, General Urbina had become an deserter.
-Abandoning his shattered forces, the old bandit took his accumulated loot, said to worth millions in gold and silver, fled to his stronghold, Las Nieves, in Durango.
+After being badly beaten by Carranza forces, General Urbina had become a deserter.
+Abandoning his shattered forces, the old bandit took his accumulated loot, said to be worth millions in gold and silver, fled to his stronghold, Las Nieves, in Durango.
 Villa smelled betrayal, and took Fierro and 200 men, and rode to Urbina's strong, where upon discovering lost gold, had the former bandit killed.
-Fierro had been to eager, for there were rumors of other caches of treasure buried by Urbina.
+Fierro had been too eager, for there were rumors of other caches of treasure buried by Urbina.
 When Holmdahl heard news of the rumors, he filed news of them for later, where perhaps he could search for the gold himself.
 Fierro, meanwhile on the return to catch up with Villa had stumbled into quicksand, and the men with him refused to hand him a rope and he suffocated beneath the quicksand.